 Our interventions aim to reduce the risks faced by vulnerable pastoralists and agro-pastoralists the County of Marsabit in order to build the resilience of the target groups to bridge the existing gap between drought resilient livelihoods, natural resource management, inter-communal conflict management and the long-term development concerns in the region.

-During the recent drought in Marsabit (2016-2017), PACIDA implemented various DRR and humanitarian interventions, which included the following:
+With the delayed rains of 2019, PACIDA is currently implementing various DRR and humanitarian interventions, which included the following:

 - Supplementary feeding of livestock